gyani-codes/FOPID-tuner-using-GA/README.md

 # Steps for running the simulated model

 1. Do the first step of running the project.
+2. Open model fractionalPID_with_dc_motor.slx from the Simulink_Models folder in the simulink.
 2. The physical parameters of DC motor must be present in the workspace before running the model.
 Set the following parameters in the workspace:
   J = 0.01;
   b = 0.1;